jobergner/backent-cli/README.md

     }
 }
 ```
-As the the `house` entity itself has not updated, but only it's child `address`, it maintains the `operationKind:"UNCHANGED"` value.
+As the the `house` entity itself has not updated, but only its child `address`, it maintains the `operationKind:"UNCHANGED"` value.
 This way the client can tell that the `house` entity has remained the same since the last update.

-When an entity is deleted, all it's children which are not references will be deleted as well.
+When an entity is deleted, all its children which are not references will be deleted as well.
 Eg. delete a house (`engine.DeleteHouse(1)`) in this example:
 ```JSON
 {
   "address": {